datarootsio/prefect-dbt-flow/docs/getting_started.md

 git clone https://github.com/datarootsio/prefect-dbt-flow.git
 cd prefect-dbt-flow/example/jaffle_shop
 ```

+*Note:* Make sure all the following commands are run from the `prefect-dbt-flow/example/jaffle_shop` directory.

 ### 2. Install Docker Compose
 Ensure that you have Docker Compose installed on your system.
 If you haven't already installed it, refer to the [Docker Compose Installation Guide](https://docs.docker.com/compose/install/) for instructions.